techno-tim/techno-tim.github.io/_posts/2023-11-09-netbootxyz-tutorial.md

 F:\setup.exe
 ```

 Then hit enter and Windows installer should launch!

+I'd love to also automate the mounting of the share however I haven't found a clean way to do it yet.
+If you know, let me know in the comments below and I can add it!

 ## Join the conversation